 Markleville is a tiny town located in the state of Indiana.
-With a population of 522 people and just one neighborhood, Markleville is the 386th largest community in Indiana.
-Much of the housing stock in Markleville was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 483 people and just one neighborhood, Markleville is the 409th largest community in Indiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Markleville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Markleville is a town of sales and office workers, professionals and construction workers and builders.
-There are especially a lot of people living in Markleville who work in office and administrative support (23.00%), sales jobs (9.86%) and management occupations (7.98%).
+Markleville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Markleville is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Markleville who work in sales jobs (21.90%), law enforcement and fire fighting (12.75%), and food service (6.54%).

 Because of many things, Markleville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Markleville really has some of the features that families look for when choosing a good community to raise children.
 Is Markleville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Markleville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Markleville doesn't have a public transportation system that people use for their commute.

 The percentage of people in Markleville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.03% of people over 25 have a bachelor's degree or advanced degree.